Tuesday, 25 November 2025

 Breakout

 Plautius and Vespasian returned to Rome in AD 47.
 Plautius was replaced as governor by Publius Ostorius Scapula who was intent on expanding the territory of the Province further west and north.
-Following initial success in the north against the Brigantes, Ostorius turned his attention to Wales where the Silures occupied the south and Ordovices the centre.
+Following initial success defeating the Iceni, the following year Ostorius turned his attention to the Deceangli in north Wales and campaigned against the Brigantes in the north.

 The legions had pushed out from the territory gained in the initial years of the invasion, establishing a series of vexilliation forts along a line roughly from Exeter to Lincoln, which would later be used as logistics bases in the next phase of conquest.
 The western limit of Roman conquest became known as the ‘Fosse Way Frontier’, following the line of the later Roman road running across the country from the south-west to the north-east.